Lyla-Fischer/client_side_authoring/README.md

 * a raw interface for people who know HTML/CSS/Javascript and who want to control the page in ways for which the wysiwyg interface doesn't provide a button
 * a viewing interface for the student-facing result of all that authoring work.
 * a callback for getting and setting student state on the server-side
-* Improving the GUI so that the authoring interfaces are pre-seeded with the current authored state

 There's still a lot of work to be done: